*This site contains affiliate links, which means I receive a commission when you buy. See my full disclosure.

 Spanish Drama Movies

-Volver is considered one of the best, classic Spanish movies.
+Volver is considered one of the best, classic Spanish movies set in Spain.
 Two sisters who live in Madrid return to the pueblo where they grew up – in La Mancha – for the funeral of their aunt.
 They also encounter the ghost of their mother, who died years earlier.
 Along the way, they unearth shocking secrets buried in their family.
 Directed by Pedro Almodóvar, Volver showcases strong women across generations, who experience loss and return while supporting each other.
 Volver was nominated for dozens of awards like the Oscars, Golden Globes, BAFTA, Cannes Film Festival, and so much more.

 Why you should watch it: It’s a moving, emotional film about women’s survival.
 Also, get a glimpse into the rural, rustic way of life in a small pueblo in Spain, where gossip travels fast.
 Another reason to watch: Penelope Cruz’s costumes are so bold and red, contrasting beautifully in the pueblo setting.